Hello, my name is Nigel Ball, welcome to Field Readings.

 Field Readings takes its name from Helen Armstrong’s Graphic Design Theory: Readings From The Field, (2009), published by Princeton Architectural Press.

-As well as writing here, I occasionally write for the blog of Eye magazine: the international review of graphic design; and peer-review publications for Fairchild Books / Bloomsbury Publishing.
-Alongside my academic and written work, I maintain a practice as a self-employed graphic designer, primarily working for clients from the social, cultural, and voluntary sectors.
+As well as maintaining Field Readings, I occasionally write for the blog of Eye magazine: the international review of graphic design; and peer-review publications for Fairchild Books / Bloomsbury Publishing.

-Prior to becoming a designer and educator, I worked in the print trade as a book binder and finisher.
+Prior to becoming an academic, I worked in the print trade as a book binder and finisher before running my own graphic design practice dedicated to clients from the cultural, public and voluntary sectors.
 I have also been active in social justice and environmental organisations; and have sung in bands for little to no reward, or critical acclaim.

 All views expressed on this site are my own and do not represent the views of my employer, clients or collaborators.